 - If someone is spending time studying using a modality that they do not prefer, they could be wasting their time.
 Their study might be more effective if they were to use one of their preferred modalities.

-The most common “extra” modalities that is used is Kinesthetic, followed by Aural and then Read/write.
+The most common “extra” modalities that are used are Kinesthetic, followed by Aural, and then Read/write.
 63% of people who don’t have Kinesthetic included in their preferences still use Kinesthetic study strategies.
 For Aural, the percentage is 54%, and for Read/write it is 44%.
 Only 19% of people who don’t have a Visual preference use Visual strategies.